 Scout's Quote: "I don't get the love here at all.
 Good athlete, but he played at like 275 [pounds] and hasn't blocked an NFL-caliber defensive end since Charlie Strong cut his ass."

-Desmond Harrison started his college career at Texas but wasn't in the plans after missing the entire 2014 season after being suspended twice.
-Harrison didn't play in 2015 and 2016 but resurfaced at West Georgia as a signee in December 2016 and would go on to play well at left tackle for the Wolves this past season.
+Desmond Harrison started his college career at Texas but wasn't in the plans after missing the entire 2014 season after two suspensions.
+Harrison didn't play in 2015 and 2016 but resurfaced at West Georgia as a signee in December 2016, and he went on to play well at left tackle for the Wolves this past season.